 Real-World Applicability | High | Moderate |

 This design involves measuring the dependent variables.
 It is before and after the intervention in a single group.
 While it shows changes over time.
 It lacks a control group, making it difficult to attribute changes.
 Ideal for the intervention.
+Experimental and quasi experimental design with the experimental and quasi experimental research.

 In this design, both experimental and control groups are selected without random assignment.
 Pre-existing differences between groups are acknowledged and statistically controlled.
+Let's explore an example of a quasi experimental design:

 This design involves multiple observations of the dependent variable before and after the intervention.
 It helps identify trends and assess the intervention's impact over time.

 This method assigns participants to groups based on a cutoff score.
 It examines outcomes around that threshold.
+It is an experimental and quasi experimental design.
+Let's explore an example of a quasi experimental design:

 Researchers match participants in the experimental and control groups.
 It is based on key characteristics to reduce bias.

-By carefully selecting the right quasi-experimental design, researchers can derive valuable insights while mitigating limitations.
+By carefully selecting the right quasi experimental design, researchers can derive valuable insights while mitigating limitations.

 Pre-existing differences between groups can affect outcomes, making it difficult to determine if the intervention caused the observed effects.